 It is fair to say that Gramsci has rarely been as immediately relevant for our understanding of society as he is today.

 Such digital culture wars are textbook instances of the struggle for hegemony as laid out in the Prison Notebooks, and there is little doubt that Gramsci would have been amazed (and perhaps dismayed) by the efficiency of struggles for hegemony in the digital era.
 Leading political strategists and marketeers, it appears, have absorbed Gramsci's revolutionary theories lock, stock and barrel and meticulously implement them.
 It is fair to say that Gramsci has rarely been as immediately relevant for our understanding of society as he is today.
 And while Gramsci's influence used to be largely confined to the left wing of the political spectre, it has now been generalized.
 Right wing populists are happy to call themselves 'revolutionaries' in a Gramscian sense, and their message is carefully constructed culturally, as a cultural figure broadcasting visions, imageries and discursive templates to large audiences.
 Another now widespread term, 'influencers', also points directly to Gramsci: influencers are supposed to generate cultural influences on a mass audience.
 Gramsci would have nodded approvingly, no doubt, when swiping through his Instagram account.

 We live in a Gramscian era, and those who think that a theorist of the late 1920s and early 1930s could not possibly be relevant for understanding our present predicament, do so at their own peril.

-On Saturday, 27 April, Diggit Magazine will release a video-interview with Jan Blommaert on Gramsci and the internet, don't forget to check it out!
+Check this Diggit Magazine video-interview with Jan Blommaert on Gramsci and the internet!